 Radiant Heat Flooring – Over Non-Conditioned Spaces

-Using AtticFoil™ in Radiant Flooring Over Non-Conditioned Areas
+Using AtticFoil™ in Radiant PEX Flooring Over Non-Conditioned Areas

 POURING CONCRETE OVER THE TUBING?

-If you are pouring concrete over the in-floor radiant floor tubing, then you cannot use a radiant barrier because there's no air gap.
-So the heat is purely conductive, not radiant (yes, even the heat coming from the tubes is conductive).
+If you are pouring concrete over the in-floor radiant floor PEX tubing, then you cannot benefit at all from adding a radiant barrier since there's no air gap.
+In that case, the heat is purely conductive, not radiant (yes, even the heat coming from the PEX is conductive).

 Is Radiant Barrier the only option?